ikhovind/Chess/README.md

 ## Task  - Build a chess app
 [Task](Sjakk.pdf)

-Does not take into account drawn games, nor castling and en passant
+Does not take into account drawn games, nor castling or en passant